 Kunduz - Taloqan T/Line contract was awarded on 18 Dec 2011 and physical work has been 100% complete as of 31 December 2013.
 The line was inaugurated on 15 January 2014 and is now operational.

 As per reconnaissance study undertaken by project consultant, the revised numbers of connections are estimated has been reduced and to be around 25,000 to 30,000.
 Contract for distribution networks in Kunduz and Baghlan (EPC) was signed between DABS and CNEEC and Maamaar JV on 6 January 2013 and initial work began from May 2013.
-The project is under implementation with 80% equipment was on site but due to fighting between the government and insurgents around 20% of equipment has been damaged by rocket fired by insurgents.
-DABS has officially requested ADB to finance purchase of equipment which was damaged by the rocket fired by insurgents.
-The project expected completion date is late 2017 but due to last year security issue/incident we may expect few months delay in project completion.
+The project is under implementation with 75% equipment on site, however some equipment was damaged due to hit of a shell in the storage area of the contractor, some equipment has been damaged and DABS is in the process to request ADB to approve a contract variation to replace the burned equipment.
+The project expected completion date is by end 2017 but due to last year security issue/incident we may expect few months delay in project completion.

 Substantial progress has been achieved.
 NEPS losses currently stand at 39%.
 With installation of new electronic meters, commercial losses has been reduced by more than 50% in major load centers.
-ADB, world Bank and USAID are working in tandem to improve system stability.
+AB, World Bank and USAID are working in tandem to improve system stability.

-The tranche has been categorized as category B in terms of its environmental impacts.
+The tranche was categorized as category B in terms of its environmental impacts.
 The environmental impacts of the project have been considered to be insignificant and thus the requirement is to prepare and implement IEE for this tranche subprojects.

 The IEE and EMPs were uploaded in the ADB website for public disclosure.
 The other subproject of this tranche i.e. the distribution network component at Baghlan and Kunduz is complied.
 The Environmental Management Reports are being prepared and posted biannually